Soft Boiled Mix

 Saturday, January 23, 2010 00.54

 Bit late this update, but just before Christmas I was asked by Ellen of Kids Love Lies to produce a video for their charming song How Big Is Your House.
-I did just that and the result can be seen on the Video page.
+I did just that.
 KLL are touring in March so check them out!

 Wednesday, January 13, 2010 23.02